A free short story (read only) for you to enjoy. Warning Adult reading content.

 As the weeks went by school had ended for the annual holidays.
 Dawn and Peter would meet whenever they could.
 They achieved this even if was just for 10 minutes or so when she had gone out to town and fetched shopping.

 Sometimes when her parents had gone out Dawn sneaked out to meet Peter.
 Everything was just as usual for them except they were doubly cautious of being seen together by the wrong people.
 Peter noticed that Dawn was a lot happier.
-He just assumed it was because she didn’t have that huge cloud hanging over her even though being together was a problem.
+He just assumed it was because, she didn’t have that huge cloud hanging over her.
+Even though being together was a problem.

 Me and Peter had now started work at my dad’s factory.
 Part of our training in this work was that we went to college one day a week.
 At first we both traveled to college on my motorbike.
-But after a while Peter would not go to college or just leave at lunchtime.
+But after a while Peter would not bother with college or just leave at lunchtime.
 He was of course meeting Dawn at his house when it was empty and his parents at work.
 This was all unknown to my father at the time.
 Only I knew what was going on and sworn to secrecy.

 He did the odd college day over the next few months.
 But on one particular Monday night when coming home from college we were quite late as we had been for a mad fast ride on my motorbike.
 I dropped Peter off and before I could leave Peter came back out and said.
 “Come on let’s go to the pub.”
 To which I thought was an extremely good idea.